[AWS] How to perform ACM DNS authentication with IDCF Cloud DNS

 Kenta Miyazaki

-I joined Beyond in 2017 as a new graduate.
+I joined Beyond as a new graduate in 2017

-We provide 24-hour, 365-day operation, maintenance, and monitoring services for servers and clouds used by companies that primarily provide web-based services.
+We provide 24/7/365 operation, maintenance, and monitoring services for servers/clouds primarily used by companies that develop web-based services.
+I

-I belong to the System Solutions Department, and my job is to improve Beyond's operations so that our customers can focus on their business.
+belong to the System Solutions Department, and my work is driven by the desire to improve Beyond's operations so that our customers can focus on their own businesses.

 Certifications: AWS Certified Solutions Architect, GCP Professional Cloud Architect, Linuc1